-From March through May, Wednesday at the Square, sponsored by the Young Leadership Council of New Orleans.
-Elevated above the crowd on a stage stage downtown, bands perform a wide variety of indigenous musical styles, including jazz, rock, funk, swamp pop, Latin rhythms and more.
-New Orleans’ most famous brass bands are known to play at this annual concert series.
-Plus, admission is FREE and open to the public.
+Wednesday at the Square is a free weekly concert series sponsored by the Young Leadership Council of New Orleans.
+Elevated above the crowd on a big sound stage, bands perform a wide variety of indigenous musical styles, including jazz, rock, funk, swamp pop, Latin rhythms and more.
+Performers have included Jon Cleary, Cowboy Mouth, Kermit Ruffins, Amanda Shaw and Flow Tribe.

-Concerts start at 5:00 p.m. and last until 8 p.m.
+Admission is free!
+Concerts start at 5 p.m. and usually last until 7:30 p.m.
 Lafayette Square is located just one block off of Poydras Street, between St. Charles Avenue and Camp Street, opposite the Federal Court buildings.
-It is within convenient walking distance from all downtown hotels.
-You can also bring your own chairs or blankets, although the front of the stage is reserved for dancing.
+It is within convenient walking distance from all downtown hotels and it’s on the St. Charles streetcar line.